pedroara/dashboard/README.md

-# Front End Software Engineer
+# Front End Software Engineer Challenge

 > Thank you for your interest in being part of the startup that is transforming the industry in Brazil.
 "Not knowing is no reason not to do it, on the contrary.
 It is the first step to expand your skills" - Bruno Felix, Co-Founder of TRACTIAN.